 What comes first in your mind when you think about your third album: SUBHUMAN RACE

-That was the beginning of the end I think!
-That was not an easy record to make, Bob Rock produced it and we recorded it in Canada and there was a lot of tension in the band, some people love it, some people don’t pay attention to it.
-Personally it brings back bad memories for me.
-There are some tracks on there which I think are really cool, but the overall sound of the record I donï¿½t like.
+That was the beginning of the end, I think!
+That was not an easy record to make, Bob Rock produced it, and we recorded it in Canada, and there was a lot of tension in the band.
+Some people love it, and some people don’t pay attention to it.
+Personally, it brings back bad memories for me.
+There are some tracks on there that I think are really cool, but I don’t like the record’s overall sound.
 I think it’s kinda thin.
-But it was not a good time, a lot of tension in the studio and we weren’t getting along.
+But it was not a good time, a lot of tension in the studio, and we weren’t getting along.

 And at that time, grunge was killing Hard Rock!

 It was just knocking on the door, man!
 Grunge broke during that tour, and between the bad blood in the band and poor ticket sales, it was destined to self-destruct.

 How do you like Bob Rock’s production on that album?
 I would say that there are clearly some elements from grunge world as well on that album?

 He tends to chase what’s happening.
-That whole thing for me is not a good thing, that record, like I said brings back bad memories.
+That whole thing for me is not a good thing.
+That record, as I said, brings back bad memories.

-There wasn’t any positive thing on SUBHUMAN RACE?
+There wasn’t any positive thing about SUBHUMAN RACE?

-I mean it wasn’t all miserable but it was no SLAVE TO THE GRIND, that was a fun record to do.
+It wasn’t all miserable, but it was no SLAVE TO THE GRIND; that was a fun record to do.
 It sounds like we were having fun.
-I think that SUBHUMAN RACE…that blue album cover says it all man!
+I think that SUBHUMAN RACE…that blue album cover says it all, man!
 Fucking blue!
 (Laughs)

 But there are still a couple of good songs on it?

 I like “Breaking Down,” I like “My Enemy,” I like errr, “Beat Yourself Blind,” that’s cool, you know?